 When we first entered the server market in 2009, the challenge was to prove to our customers that we could out-innovate our competitors, and that we were committed to the market for the long term.
 Today, we are still the only vendor to offer a system that eliminates the tedious, manual, error-prone assembly of components into systems, providing instead a system that is self-aware and self-integrating and that brings true automation to IT operations.

-Our commitment to the marketplace has been demonstrated by a rise to join the top tier of server manufacturers in just three years, with more than 55,000 customers and more than 150 world-record performance benchmarks.
+Our commitment to the marketplace has been demonstrated by a rise to join the top tier of server manufacturers.
 We have continued to innovate and demonstrate our commitment to customers and to the server market.
-With four generations of fabric technology supporting modular upgrades to the system’s connectivity, and with even more generations of Intel Xeon and AMD EPYC processors incorporated into our products, we are demonstrating our strong support for customer investments and our readiness to take our customers into the future.
+With multiple generations of fabric technology supporting modular upgrades to the system's connectivity, and with even more generations of Intel Xeon and AMD EPYC processors incorporated into our products, we are demonstrating our strong support for customer investments and our readiness to take our customers into the future.

 ● Cisco converged infrastructure solutions